Daughter, father, future doctor: Victims of unrest in Venezuela

 Ochoa was taken to a hospital, where he later died.

-On May 4, the prosecutors office charged State Police Officer Gerson Alberto Quintero, 36, with Ochoa's death.
+On May 4, the prosecutor's office charged State Police Officer Gerson Alberto Quintero, 36, with Ochoa's death.

 Juan Pablo Pernalete Llovera